Veteran Receives High School Diploma More Than 70 Years After Leaving School

 Thursday night, his old school district honored him by giving him a diploma.

-“At this time, I officially declare you a graduate and an alumni of Central Mountain High School,” said Boise Miller, the superintendent of the Keystone Central School District.
+“At this time, I officially declare you a graduate and an alumni of Central Mountain High School,” said Jacquelyn Martin, the superintendent of the Keystone Central School District.

 And with that, Eugene Bennett Jr. graduated high school, as he was handed his diploma by his son.